VOL. XCIV, NO. 247

 Should I choose Capitol Trades or In Practise?

 Choose Capitol Trades if you need Tracks U.S. politicians’ disclosed trades (Senate/Congress) and presents them via Trades, Politicians, and Issuers explorers., and Claims “new trades and analytics are published as close to real-time as possible”; also offers a Twitter feed for newly published trades..
-Go with In Practise if Extensive library of executive interviews, all conducted by experienced fundamental investors., and Steady cadence of 25+ new interviews and content pieces added each month. better fits how you invest.
+Go with In Practise if Extensive library of executive interviews, all conducted by experienced fundamental investors., and Current FAQ says In Practise publishes 100+ executive interviews and other pieces of content every month. better fits how you invest.

 What asset classes do Capitol Trades and In Practise cover?